CatHood0/flutter_quill_to_pdf/README.md

-# Flutter quill to PDF
+# Flutter Quill to PDF

-This package allow create PDF's using deltas from Quill.
+This package allow us create PDF's using deltas from Quill.

-Features that can be configured:
+Some options that can be configured:

-- `DeltaAttributesOptions` (this are attributes that will appear in the delta if certain attributes are not found in the delta)
+- `DeltaAttributesOptions` (this attributes will be applied to whole delta)
 - We can use custom fonts.
-Using `onRequest` functions in `PDFConverter` we can detect the font family detected, and use a custom implementation to return a `Font` valid to `pdf` package _Just works with the default library implementation_
+Using `onRequest` functions in `PDFConverter` we can detect the font family detected, and use a custom implementation to return a `Font` valid to `pdf` package _Just works automatically with the default library implementation_
 - `CustomConverter`, which helps you create custom PDF widgets using custom regular expressions.
 - Optional front matter and back matter
 - Page format using `PDFPageFormat` class